 RIBA President’s Medals Student Awards 2009.
 A project envisaging coastal defense towers that can be used as book depositories will be announced as one of the winners of the RIBA President's Medals Student Awards at a ceremony in London tonight.

-Above: A Defensive Architecture by Nicholas Szczepaniak.
+Above: A Defensive Architecture by Nicholas Szczepaniak Nicholas Szczepaniak from the University of Westminster will receive the Silver Medal for his project (above and below) called A Defensive Architecture, envisaging a series of coastal defence towers that can also be used as book depositories.
 Movie: The Symbiotic Office by Richard Black.
 Movie: plants take over the offices of London's commercial district Canary Wharf in this movie by Oxford Brookes architecture graduate Richard Black.

 Folds in the surface create a relief of just a few millimetres, catching the light at different angles to create detailed pictures of architectural spaces.
 The animation above comprises 100 sheets of paper folded to resemble a fictional old house that was constructed in a CAD program, assembled as though the viewer chases a ghostly figure - in reality a flat area of paper - through the paper mansion.
 Moses Bridge.
+Moses Bridge by RO&AD Architecten is a sunken and seemingly invisible bridge that divides the water in Halsteren, The Netherlands.
+Very cool.
 They were constructed with no consideration of so-called beauty and.
-Ken Robinson says schools kill creativity.
-Elizabeth Gilbert on nurturing creativity.
-Dan Phillips: Creative houses from reclaimed stuff.